Best place to live in every state

 North Carolina: Morrisville

-In North Carolina’s Research Triangle, Morrisville boasts headquarters for worldwide tech companies like Lenovo.
-A youth leadership council stresses mentoring and civic duty among students in town, and there is easy access to nearby Raleigh–Durham International Airport.
+In its Research Triangle Park, Morrisville boasts headquarters for worldwide tech companies like Lenovo.
+The town boasts an active youth leadership council, miles of trails and waterfront at Lake Crabtree County Park, and easy transportation access including close proximity to the Raleigh–Durham International Airport.

 [Pictured: Winter morning at Lake Crabtree County Park, Morrisville, North Carolina.]

 North Dakota: Fargo

 - Median home value: $212,100 (44% own)